Docs

 Without custom names, traces are shown as Trace 1, Trace 2, and so on.

-How snapshot matching works
+How baseline matching works

-• Opcode rows are keyed by the resolved opcode label.
+Baseline comparison is key-based rather than fuzzy.
+Opcode rows are keyed by the resolved opcode label.

-• If ABI metadata resolves the opcode, the key is the message name such as IncreaseCounter.
+If ABI metadata resolves the opcode, the key is the message name such as IncreaseCounter.
+Otherwise, the key falls back to the raw hex opcode such as 0x00000999.

 Trace-chain rows are keyed by a stable internal snapshot key: